AllanSSX/IonCtDNA/README.md

 Known  mutation: C -> T
 Associated formula: **=G9**

-The dictionnary key correspond to the position into the output Excel file.
-The simplest solution consists to run a first time the plugin without compute any formulas and thereby get the line corresponding to each gene.
+The dictionnary key correspond to the position into the Excel file.
+The simplest way solution consists to run a first time the plugin without compute any formulas and thereby get the line corresponding to each gene.
 An important thing with this formula: we always assume that the reference nucleotide recrute the largest number of reads.

 You don't care about deletions, nothing is calculated in this case.